darlanalves/darlanalves.github.io/source/_posts/en/177b217cf0-Gisele-a-model-library.md

 ```

-As you can see, the field declaration is a combination of a Constructor function and a Field subclass.
+As you can see, the field declaration is a combination of a Constructor function and a Field subclass, and the field has a mechanism to parse/serialize values.
+This also works as a validator to each field.

 ### Extending the model methods

 The base class to all the models has a property that points to a prototype shared with every instance of our models.
 I'm talking about `Model.fn`, an object with some methods already defined on it.

-When a new model instance is created, it receives a property named `$$`, which gives access to model`s inner methods.
-They are not part of our model`s prototype to avoid conflicts with property names.
+When a new model instance is created, it receives a property named `$$`, which gives access to model's inner methods.
+They are not part of our model's prototype to avoid conflicts with property names.

 Let's override the default `commit` method with a new function: